ACT Results – Updated for 2016!

-Students of Williamson County Schools continue to outperform their peers on the ACT test.
-The district’s graduating class of 2015 posted an ACT composite score of 23.8, up 0.3 points from 2014 and a step closer to achieving the School Board goal of 24.
-Williamson County Schools also outscored the state average of 19.8 (19.4 for public schools) and the national average of 21.0.
+According to ACT’s annual reporting, students of Williamson County Schools continue to outperform their peers on the ACT test.
+The district’s graduating class of 2016 posted an ACT composite score of 23.8, matching the highest score in district history.
+Williamson County Schools also outscored the state average of 19.9 (19.4 for public schools) and the national average of 20.8.

-Forty-five percent of the 2015 graduating class scored at or above all four of the college readiness benchmarks established by ACT.
-By comparison, the state and national graduating classes scored 20% (17% for public schools) and 28%, respectively.
+Forty-four percent of the 2016 graduating class scored at or above all four college readiness benchmarks established by ACT.
+By comparison, the state and national graduating classes scored 20% (17% for public schools) and 26%, respectively.

 Visit InFocus for more information regarding TCAP results.

 There are several references to “value-added growth” on this report card.
 Instead of measuring proficiency on state assessments, the Tennessee Value-Added Assessment System (TVAAS) uses statistical models to measure student growth by comparing one student’s performance with many other similar students on the same assessment.